Laredo–Nuevo Laredo: History

-Villa de San Agustin de Laredo was founded in 1755 by Don Tomas Sanchez while the area was part of a region called Nuevo Santander in the Spanish colony of New Spain.
-Villa de San Agustin de Laredo got its name from Laredo, Cantabria, Spain and in honor of Saint Augustine of Hippo.
+Villa de San Agustín de Laredo was founded in 1755 by Don Tomás Sánchez de la Barrera while the area was part of a region called Nuevo Santander in the Spanish colony of New Spain.
+Villa de San Agustín de Laredo got its name from Laredo, Cantabria, Spain and in honor of Saint Augustine of Hippo.
 In 1840, Laredo was the capital of the independent Republic of the Rio Grande, set up in rebellion to the dictatorship of Antonio López de Santa Anna and brought back into Mexico by military force.
 In 1846, during the Mexican–American War the town was occupied by the Texas Rangers.
 After the war the Treaty of Guadalupe-Hidalgo ceded the land to the United States.
 A referendum was taken in the town, which voted overwhelmingly to petition the American military government in charge of the area to return the town to Mexico.
 However, this petition was rejected, and in response the bulk of the population moved over the river into Mexican territory to found the new town of Nuevo Laredo.

 The origin of name of Laredo is unclear.
 Some scholars say the name might stem from Glaretum which means "sandy, rocky place" others state that Laredo stems from Euskara and means "beautiful prairies".
 Laredo might also stem from Laridae which means gull or it might be made up of two Latin words lar which means home and edo which means birth.